 It is also worth noting that our coarse parameter grid is far from optimal.
-We use it here as a sufficient condition for the existence of parameters that can yield the designed based results and subsequent large reduction in shot cost expected when the twirling averaging is bypassed.
+We use it here as a sufficient condition for the existence of parameters that can yield the design based results and subsequent large reduction in shot cost expected when the twirling averaging is bypassed.
 The approximate 2-design results suggest inherent trainability and anticoncentration in the proposed construction.
 Empirically, increasing the the grid points yields more frequent near-optimal interference within the same shot budget.
-For example, at $n=8$, using $20\times 20$ grids for $(\gamma,\beta)$ (instead of $(n{+}1)\times(n{+}1)=9\times 9$) and the same shot budget of $10n^3=5120$ produced $12$ angle pairs attaining the optimum, and $40$ angle pairs within $1\%$ of the optimum and $229$ points withing $5\%$ of the optimum.
-Whereas the coarser grid of size $n+1$ required find only $2$ pairs of grid points.
+For example, at $n=8$, using $20\times 20$ grids for $(\gamma,\beta)$ (instead of $(n{+}1)\times(n{+}1)=9\times 9$) and the same shot budget of $10n^3=5120$ produced $12$ angle pairs attaining the optimum, and $40$ angle pairs within $1\%$ of the optimum and $229$ points within $5\%$ of the optimum.
+Whereas the coarser grid of size $n+1$ found only $2$ pairs of grid points attaining the optimum.
 Similar phenomenon was observed for problems with $n = 9 $ and $10$ respectively.
 This supports our choice to prioritize \emph{density over range} and treat $[0,\pi]^2$ as a sufficient compact tile for practical scans, while leaving systematic parameter optimization for future work.